-I often get questions from friends, family and colleagues about our Home Automation (HA) system and how they can also get something like it.
+I often get questions from friends, family and colleagues about our self-hosted DIY Smart Home and how they can also get something like it.
 I have already written a detailed technology guide to home automation but this blog post is about how I put my system together and how you can do the same without breaking the bank.

 What does my Home Automation System do?

 Currently these are the various things it can do, from any screen in the house or from anywhere on the planet, and by voice control:

 - Turn on/off lights around the house according to the time of the day and the weather OR on demand via smartphone, wall-mounted tablet or voice control (no mind-control yet!)

 - For each heating zone, set the right thermostat set points depending on the season and weather

 - Maintain the temperature in each zone of the house based on that zone’s thermostat set point